Translation apps are essentially useful especially when you are abroad where the locals don’t speak your language.

 However, as good as Google Translate is, the app doesn’t work offline.
 This means you will need to be connected via Wi-Fi or mobile data if you’re using an iPhone, but Android users can download language packs for offline translation.
 Download Google Translate Here

-Bing Translator is your companion when you need to overcome the language barrier.
+Formerly known as Bing Translator, the app is your companion when you need to overcome the language barrier.
 You can use your camera, voice or keyboard to enter text you want to translate.

 Available on iOS, Android & Windows